Measuring Your Threshold of Hearing for Sounds of Different Pitches

 - Can you think of reasons why human hearing would be more sensitive for certain ranges of frequencies than for others?

-- Here are two references on the human ear and auditory system:
+Here is a reference on the human ear and auditory system:

 Here is the Wikipedia article on Psychoacoustics: